Attending college is a big milestone that both parents and students look forward to for many months.

 Once you’ve organized and packed all of your child’s belongings, it’s time to decide how you’ll get everything to campus.
 This will likely depend on factors like how far away the school is.

-Consider renting a SUV or moving van if the university is within driving distance if you own a smaller vehicle.
+Consider renting an SUV or a moving van if the university is within driving distance and you own a smaller vehicle.
 If you plan on driving, pack the car strategically, so items you’ll need first (like cleaning supplies), are easily accessible when you arrive.

 If you’re planning to fly to the college, another strategy may be to mail some of the belongings to the residence hall ahead of time, if it is permitted.